dsdanielpark/ExceptNotifier/documents/DEV_NOTE.md

 need Refactoring, QA.

 ## QA Note
 QA tests are carried out from Python 3.6 to Python 3.9 environments through Windows, MacBook m1, and Google Colab, focusing on Telegram, Discord, Slack, Line, and Chime applications.
 QA for the rest proceeds whenever there is a request or whenever I have time to spare, and replaces it with responding to bug reports.
-After the QA test is conducted, we plan to raise the development stage and recruit QA testers by promoting it.
+After the QA test is conducted, I plan to raise the development stage and recruit QA testers by promoting it.

 <br>